"Death Reflects Life"

 Welcome to the historic Mount Zion and Female Union Band Society burial grounds

 Together, they are the only two cemeteries remaining in the District which were specifically maintained for the burial of enslaved and former enslaved persons.
-They are among the few Black history landmarks remaining in Georgetown, a community whose population during the late nineteenth century was between 35 and 45 percent people of African ancestry.
+They are among the few Black history landmarks remaining in Georgetown, a community whose population during the late nineteenth century was between 35 and 45 percent persons of African ancestry.

 These burial grounds are a memorial park - serving as a place to promote unity, appreciation, and to educate.
 This tour will introduce you to our two cemeteries and acquaint you with some of the individuals for whom this sanctuary is their final resting place.
 The walking tour takes about 30 minutes to complete - you are welcome to stay for as long as you choose to reflect and continue to learn about this special place.
 We encourage you to share feedback about your visit using the form at the end of the guide.
 We hope your visit creates new personal awareness, and a thirst to continue your education.